jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 In both cases, the errors are caused because the compiler trying to _enforce_ null safety across all of the code.
 This is the default when using the `--enable-experiment=non-nullable` flag.

-There are two ways to disable this enforcement.
+There are two ways to disable this enforcement, and run with unsound null safety.

 #### 1. Disable _sound_ null safety via a flag